OpenType/opentype-layout/proposals/complex_contextual.md

 The string permutation obviates the need for a move lookup.

 By making the chainNode offset relative to the subtable, it is possible to form loops in the node chain.
 This allows for full DFA processing.
-The question is whether loops need to be supported within the matched part of a string such that the action rules adapt accordingly.
-As it stands the matched portion and the final part of the string will need to be fixed length.
-One option is to facilitate the dropping of a marker in the input and then allowing indices to work relative to that as well as to the end of the matched string.
+The action_chain mechanism is primarily of use for looped ChainNodes to allow processing within a klein star sequence.

+With care it is possible for a compiler to add transitions between ChainNodes that will incorporate the default behaviour of advancing, without having to have the engine restart a match, and so have to back up for the backtrack.
+But this is not a requirement.